dhcchh/VCT-Hackathon-Esports-Manager-Challenge/Data/VCT2024-International/README-intl-2024-data.md

 | `region`          | Geographic region where the team competes, AMER : Americas - North & South America , APAC : Asia Pacific, CN : China, EMEA : Eurpoe, Middle-East & Africa  | String |

 ### leagues_vct_intl_2024.csv
+This table focuses on the tournaments within the VCT International 2024 season.
+It provides information on the name of the tournament, the number of teams participating, the location(s) where the tournament is held, and the start and end dates.
+The table also includes details about the prize pool in USD, and the winner and runner-up teams of each tournament.

 | Column Name       | Description                                 | Data Type |
 |-------------------|---------------------------------------------|-----------|